Facebook Marketing For eCommerce & Dropshipping: Tips To Succeed

 As we mentioned above, images are powerful when it comes to grabbing a customer’s attention.
 But what’s even MORE powerful is a combination of images with just the right copy.
 That’s where the most conversions happen.

-But before you go uploading your creatives into Facebook, you need to be sure that your ad doesn’t have too much text.
+But before you go uploading your creatives to Facebook, you need to be sure that your ad doesn’t have too much text.
 For sales copy, shorter is better.
 Facebook even has rules to ensure ads don’t get too wordy and slow down a user’s scrolling experience.

 Facebook generally only allows a maximum of 20% of your image ad or video thumbnail to be text.
 If you surpass this limit, your ad either won’t be approved, or it will get reduced delivery.